 As the names suggests, the annual "Mela" is a "festival" or "fair" with a South Asian flavour, but incorporating Scottish and international performances and artists for a multi-cultural flavoured mix.
 It was founded in 1995.

 In the space of an hour, you'll quite possibly watch African drumming, flamenco dancing, bhangra, and an emergency services demonstration, while chowing on hot samosas and sipping a chai tea.
 And where else would you catch Rabbie Burns in Urdu?

-The Mela returned to Leith Links in 2012 for its "biggest festival yet", moving also to the end of the Edinburgh Festivals schedule over the first weekend in September.
+The Mela returned to Leith Links in 2012, moving also to the end of the Edinburgh Festivals schedule over the first weekend in September.

 Entry fee is £4 for adults; under twelves get in free.